Graphic Design

 Boston University Athletics Broadcasts & Channel Highlights

-When I was looking for colleges to apply to out of high school, I had one requirement: wherever I furthered my education also had to have a thriving athletics department.
-Growing up in Pittsburgh, during the Penguins' Stanley Cup runs, I lived, breathed, and ate hockey and my passion for being apart of that world, no matter the sport, was born.
-I joined BU's student broadcasting team in the first semester of my freshman year and quickly thrived making graphics both during the broadcasts and edits of film afterwards.
-My favorite sports to cover included both men's and women's basketball, soccer, lacrosse, and of course, hockey.
+When I was applying to colleges, I had one non-negotiable requirement: the school needed a thriving athletics department.
+Growing up in Pittsburgh during the Penguins’ Stanley Cup runs, I developed a deep passion for sports that extended beyond hockey.
+In my first semester at Boston University, I joined the student broadcasting team, quickly excelling in creating graphics for live broadcasts and post-game edits.
+My favorite sports to cover included men’s and women’s basketball, soccer, lacrosse, and, of course, hockey.

 Circles: Life After Death in Cultural Immortality